emeraldtip/ArduinoDMX-Software/README.md

 # Arduino-DMX sofware

-This is an absolutely horrible DMX console that is pretty much completely useless, slow and broken Serial just isn't made to handle stuff like this
+This is an absolutely horrible DMX console that is pretty much completely useless, slow and broken Arduino serial just seems to hate me
 Data integrity is pretty bad (at least was for me)

 Also the code is written in like 1-2 nights and is absolute dogshit